+Figure 9.
+Test setup at CEBAF Injector

 Detailed models of each irradiation were created in FLUKA.
-Results of activation measurements and FLUKA calculations are presented in Table 2.
-FLUKA overestimates 67Cu production in gallium by 18.5 MeV maximum energy bremsstrahlung by approximately a factor of 2 and underestimates 67Cu production in zinc by approximately a factor of 0.7.
+Results of activation measurements and FLUKA calculations are presented in Table 3.
+FLUKA overestimates 67Cu production in gallium at 18.5 MeV maximum bremsstrahlung energy by approximately a factor of 2 and underestimates 67Cu production in zinc by approximately a factor of 0.7.